Battery balancing: Technology

 Balancing can be active or passive.
+In active balancing, the balancer circuit enables transfer of charge between different cells of the battery, i.e., transferring energy from cells with a higher charge to cells with a lower charge.

 The term battery regulator typically refers only to devices that perform passive balancing.
 A full BMS might include active balancing as well as temperature monitoring, charging, and other features to maximize the life of a battery pack.

-Battery balancing can be performed by DC-DC converters, in one of 3 topologies:
+Battery balancing can be performed by DC-DC converters, in one of three topologies: